 (1) The Chair or his/her designee of the all student governing board and three other students reflecting the multicultural and diverse nature of the campus community, as designated by the all student governing board.

-(2) Three students who have been recommended by the Nominating Committee, to be selected by the outgoing Council under the procedure given in Bylaw 9: one to serve as President of the Union Council and the Union Directorate, one to serve as Vice President of the Union Council and the Union Directorate of External Relations, and one to serve as Vice President of the Union Council and the Union Directorate of Internal Relations.
+(2) Four students who have been recommended by the Nominating Committee, to be selected by the outgoing Council under the procedure given in Bylaw 9: one to serve as President of the Union Council and the Union Directorate, one to serve as Vice President of the Union Council and the Union Directorate of External Relations, one to serve as Vice President of the Union Council and the Union Directorate of Internal Relations, and one to serve as Vice President of the Union Council and the Union Directorate of Resources and Operations.

-(3) Two student members of the Union Directorate to be elected by members of the incoming Directorate as a representative on the Council, serving as a chair of a Council committee.
-One of these members shall be the President of Hoofer Council.
+(3)

+One student, selected by the Union Council Executive committee, from an RSO departmentally sponsored by the Wisconsin Union.

 (4) Two representatives of the faculty and academic staff, to be chosen by the Chancellor of the University for terms of two years, the terms expiring in alternate years.